aryanator/aryanator/README.md

 # 🦇 Project: Aryan Patil

-> "I once trained a reinforcement learning agent...' only for it to discover that "doing absolutely nothing" was the optimal strategy.'
+> "I once trained a reinforcement learning agent...'
+> only for it to discover that "doing absolutely nothing" was the optimal strategy.'
-> =Honestly?
+> Honestly?
 Respect."

 ## 🧠 Psychological Profile
 - AI/ML engineer confusing himself and others